gustavonovaes/docker-php7-nginx-alpine/README.md

  - Optimizations

 # Setup info
- This is setup for a 2GB of RAM machine where 1.5G is dedicated to php-fpm.
+ This configuration applies to a 2 GB RAM machine where 1.5G is dedicated to php-fpm.

 ## Check list